sauerbraten/waiter/README.md

 - claiming privileges using `/setmaster 1` (relinquishing them with `/setmaster 0` and sharing master using `/setmaster 1 <cn>` already works)

-## Installing

-Make sure you have Go installed as well as the ENet development headers (on Fedora, `sudo dnf install enet-devel`).
-Run `go install github.com/sauerbraten/waiter/cmd/waiter` to install the `waiter` command in your `$GOPATH/bin` (which should by in your `$PATH`).

-The server requires `config.json`, `bans.json` and `users.json` to be placed in the working directory.

 ## Building

-Make sure you have Go installed as well as the ENet development headers (on Fedora, `sudo dnf install enet-devel`).
-Clone the repository, `cd waiter/cmd/waiter`, then `go build`.
+Make sure you have Go installed as well as the ENet development headers (on Fedora: `sudo dnf install enet-devel`, on macOS: `brew install enet`).
+Clone the repository, `cd waiter`, then `make all`.

 You can then start the server with `./waiter`.
+The server requires `config.json`, `bans.json` and `users.json` to be placed in the working directory.

 ## To Do